-Entrance fees collected from residents at move-in pursuant to a Residents and Care Agreement are initially recorded as deferred revenue-entrance fees.
+Entrance fees collected from residents at move-in pursuant to a Residents and Care Agreement are initially recorded as deferred revenue-entrance fees, with the exception of Presbyterian Senior Living Services, Inc. dba Glen Meadows Retirement Community.
 The non-refundable portion of the fees is amortized to income over the estimated remaining life expectancy of each resident.
 The portion of the fee refundable upon reoccupancy is amortized on a straight-line basis over the remaining useful life of the applicable independent living unit.
 The agreements provide for potential death or termination refunds of the non-refundable portion if reoccupancy occurs before the contractual amortization is completed in accordance with the terms of the agreements.
 The remaining amount of unamortized, nonrefundable entrance fees is recorded as revenue upon a resident's death or termination of the contract.